lubes/back_office/README.md

+Run npm install

-Run npm install.
-Run gulp to watch and minify assets.
+Run gulp to watch and minify assets

-If errors occur, change "site_url" variable in main.js
+If errors occur, change "site_url" variable in main.js to desired URL

+When going live, update URL in connections.php